-Here is one of my favorites stories shared by Dr. Dehoney…
+Here is one of my favorite stories shared by Dr. Dehoney…

 Ivan the Great was the Tsar of all of Russia during the Fifteenth Century.
 He brought together the warring tribes into one vast empire - the Soviet Union.
 As a fighting man he was courageous.
 As a general, he was brilliant.
 He drove out the Tartars and established peace across the nation.